liloman/asyncBash/README.md

 #Tutorial

-Let's make a simple keybinding that displays a hint below the PS1 when the user presses Alt-h.
+Let's make a simple keybinding that displays a hint below the `PS1` when the user presses `Alt-h`.
-Suppose you want to display your custom hint/cheatsheet for the current command just below your PS1.
+Suppose you want to display your custom hint/cheatsheet for the current command just below your `PS1`.

 Your goal is something like: